gary1410/parallax-scrolling/README.md

-This is my notes and tutorial for understanding how parallax-scrolling works.
+#These are my notes and tutorial for understanding how parallax-scrolling works.#

 ###Parrallax###